john2408/AdvancedDatavisualisationAgent/docs/final_report/Report_EN.md

 ### 1.5 Report Structure

-This report is organized into the following sections: Section 2 presents the related work and theoretical background; Section 3 details the system architecture and design methodology; Section 4 describes the implementation approach and technical components; Section 5 presents evaluation results and performance metrics; Section 6 discusses findings, lessons leanred, and future work; and Section 7 concludes with a summary of contributions and implications.
+This report is organized into the following sections: Section 2 presents the related work and theoretical background; Section 3 details the system architecture and design methodology; Section 4 describes the implementation approach and technical components; Section 5 presents evaluation results and performance metrics; Section 6 discusses findings, lessons learned, and future work; and Section 7 concludes with a summary of contributions and implications.

 ## Section 2: Related Work